 And be grateful.
 Write about what you have today that you may not have a year from now.

-Step 4: Make Predictions (Not Goals)
+Step 4: Make predictions.

 Now the fun part of writing a letter to your future self: guessing what will happen between now and the time you read it.